Time Limits in the Context of Injuries at Birth

 Of course, a father could also have a similar case due to negligent medical treatment, if the child or mother suffers an injury in the course of delivery, and if the father is traumatized psychologically by witnessing this while present at the delivery, that’s a classic nervous shock scenario.

 A particular point with nervous shock criteria is that the person who suffers the psychological injury has to be within sufficiently close physical proximity to actually witness the event of the injury personally.

 And, in those cases of nervous shock, the father or the mother will have two years from the date they sustained the injury.

 In the case of a child who suffers a brain injury in the course of delivery, then time won’t run against them at all for the purposes of the Statute of Limitations.
-While the Courts do have an inherent jurisdiction to strike out cases that are not brought with due haste if there’s extreme prejudice being suffered to the defendant, generally speaking, if a child has suffered a brain injury, time doesn’t run against them at all.
+While the Courts do have an inherent jurisdiction to strike out cases that are not brought with due haste if there’s extreme prejudice being suffered against the defendant, generally speaking, if a child has suffered a brain injury, time doesn’t run against them at all.

 Even if a child suffers some form of injury, which doesn’t leave them with a mental impairment, they will have until two years from the date they reach adulthood at 18 years before their case would be statute-barred for the purposes of the Statue of Limitations.
 Therefore, there are very significant differences in the limitation periods in birth injury cases depending on the circumstances, whether the injuries are to children or parents and whether brain injury occurs.